 Almost feeling Kai’s desperation, Chansoo nodded and Kai mumbled about getting something to eat and hurried away from the girls who were still cooing.
 Kai knew somehow that women found men with children a million times more attractive, but he never expected that.
 The exchange made Kai shiver, the nervous tingling in his spine refusing to let up.
 He was glad when they reached the duck pond where a few of the brightly colored ducks were swimming about.
 Kai set the baby down and held his hand as he ventured forwards toward the water.

 When he was sure Chansoo wouldn’t wander off too far, Kai dropped his hand and found a place in the grass to sit and watch the baby run, jump and scream at the ducks.
-Chansoo was happy to throw wads of bread in the water for almost an hour, only pausing occasionally to put some in before offering it to Kai.
-Kai was always happy to open wide for the wad of bread and baby fingers that were shoved in every so often.
+Chansoo was happy to throw wads of bread in the water for almost an hour, only pausing occasionally to put some in his mouth before offering it to Kai.
+Kai was always happy to open his mouth wide for the wad of bread and baby fingers that were shoved in every so often.
 While bread crumbs weren’t that filling, Kai stuck through it even though the emptiness in his stomach was almost unavoidable.
 It was worth it to ignore, just to watch Chansoo jump up and down in excitement.

 When that grew boring and the toddler began to sniffle, Kai suggested that they head to the playground to see if there was something to do there.
 The young boy’s smile came back immediately and he reached up for Kai’s hand.
 The bread forgotten, Chansoo dragged Kai by the finger to the playground.
 Chansoo ran up and down the stairs on his unstable little legs which prompted Kai to stand behind him at all times, only leaving his side to head to the bottom of the slides so Chansoo could go down.